Databases by Title: S

 The SPIE Digital Library contains a large collection of optics and photonics research and provides user-friendly tools for researchers to optimize their valuable time.
 Content covering a broad range of applied optics and photonics science and engineering papers.
 Technologies span applications from imaging, sensors, biomedicine, manufacturing, and energy to nanotechnology, communications, entertainment, and electronics.

-SPORTDiscus offers bibliographic coverage of sport, fitness and related disciplines.
+SPORTDiscus offers bibliographic and some full-text coverage of sport, fitness and related disciplines.
 This database contains over 600,000 records with journal and monograph coverage going back to 1800.
 The content also consists of multi-disciplinary, international references from journal and magazine articles, books, book chapters, conference proceedings and more.
 SPORTDiscus is provided by the Sport Information Resource Centre.
 International database with abstracts on sports, physical education, outdoor recreation, physical activity, and leisure literature.
 Related databases included in the subscription and covering the same subject area include Heracles (1975-1997) a French language database, Atlantes (1980-1996), a Spanish language database, and Catalogue du Musee Olympique, a catalog of the Olympic Museum in Switzerland.

 Focuses on the sporting goods and sports marketing industry.
 It's mission is to provide a continuously updated resource featuring market research and industry news covering all facets of the industry, including sports equipment sales, sports participation, sports broadcasting, sports sponsorship and sports marketing.
 SBRnet is designed to capitalize on the capacity of Internet and its related technology to dramatically enhance the value of information by providing a variety of information sources in one place.